ahmetb/public-speaking/README.md

 on porting Docker to Windows, creating the first Docker image for .NET Core, and starting Azure Container Registry service.

-In his spare time, he likes to brew coffee at home (with Chemex, V60, and Turkish coffee), makes fresh pasta, goes hiking and maintains open source projects.
+In his spare time, he likes to brew coffee (with Chemex, V60, Aeropress and Turkish coffee), make fresh pasta, go hiking and maintain open source projects.

 -----